fanq15/FewX/README.md

 ## Highlights
 - **State-of-the-art performance.**
   - FSOD is the best few-shot object detection model.
+(This model can be directly applied to novel classes without finetuning.
+And finetuning can bring better performance.)
   - CPMask is the best partially supervised/few-shot instance segmentation model.
 - **Easy to use.** You only need to run 3 code lines to conduct the entire experiment.
   - Install Pre-Built Detectron2 in one code line.